District Select - FRCC

 Check back frequently for updates.
 If you are interested in a course but the date and times have not been publicized, please complete the Google request form so we can gauge how much interest there is.

-To request approval to take a District Select course, please complete the Fall 2025 CBG Agreement and Course Request.
+To request approval to take a District Select course, please complete the Spring CBG Agreement and Request form found on the CBG homepage.

 Requests for District Select courses will be accepted until courses are full or one week before classes begin.